prappo/wordpress-plugin-boilerplate/README.md

 ## Get Started
 The plugin consists of two main components: the frontend, built with React, and the backend, which communicates via an API.

+To get started, you need to clone the repository and install the dependencies.
+Then you can rename the plugin and start development.
+It's that simple!

 ## Clone the repository
 ```bash
 git clone https://github.com/prappo/wordpress-plugin-boilerplate.git